DublikuntMux/DMRP/README.md

 DMRP uses two configuration files: `config.yaml` and `language.yaml`.
 These files are located in the plugin's directory under `plugins/DMRP/`.

-- `config.yaml`: Contains settings such as the distance at which player commands are heard.
+- `config.yaml`: Contains settings such as the distance at which player command outputs are heard.
-- `language.yaml`: Contains messages and prefixes used by the plugin.
+- `language.yaml`: Contains messages used by the plugin.

 ## Commands

 - **/rp-reload**: Reloads the plugin's configuration files.
-- **/try {what to try}**: Attempts a specified action with a 50% chance of success.
+- **/try {what to try}**: Attempts a specified action with a configured chance of success.
 - **/dice {amount} {sides}**: Throws a specified number of dice with a specified number of sides.

 ## Permissions